jcmcnch/GA03_GP13_515Y-926R_CMAP/README.md

 Data cleanup notes:

 - S0273, S0362 both have very low sequence counts, and so were discarded.
 S0362-redo can substitute for S0362, but S0273 did not have a duplicate.
+- S0252 is a strange sample - does not fit with a particular cast, so ignoring.
+- S0336, S0448 are super-deep samples with some evidence of sequence contamination so ignoring.

 Raw data: